 Civil Investigations: An Overview

 Civil investigations uncover, collect and document the required information to use in civil trials.
 Civil trials involve cases pertaining to two citizens and their respective issues.
-The findings of civil investigations help the civil trials with expert reports that can help the jury come to a decision regarding the case.
+The findings of such investigations help the court trials with expert reports that can help the jury come to a decision regarding the case.

 Different categories of civil investigations